mhammell-laboratory/ezBAMQC/README.rst

 *Setup*

-1) Make sure that the GCC comiler is in your PATH
+1) Make sure that the GCC comiler is in your PATH:

  .. code:: bash
   export PATH=/path/to/gcc:$PATH

-2) Make sure that python2.7 is in your PYTHONPATH
+2) Make sure that python2.7 is in your PYTHONPATH:

  .. code:: bash
   export PYTHONPATH=/path/to/python2.7/site-packages:$PYTHONPATH